 I’m not saying not to test high-fidelity work.
 What I am saying is that it is better if that work has already been tested at a low-fidelity so that by the time you get to testing the hi-fi’s it should result in minimal changes and it should target very specific pieces of the hi-fi work itself and not the content, flow, or interactions.
 By the time you get to hi-fi, those pieces should already be vetted.

 It also helps if you know the material being tested.
 Full disclosure, I was a designer in the space for nearly a decade prior to creating a research team and conducting this research.
 Additionally, I am a technical designer and researcher.
 I have a very technical background (from hardware support, to server administration, to web development), so not only do I very much enjoy this work, but I also have the background to be able to do it successfully.
-Though it is not a requirement for users to be super knowledgable about what they are researching, I believe in the tech space, it certainly helps.
+Though it is not a requirement for researchers to be super knowledgable about what they are researching, I believe in the tech space, it certainly helps.

 Conducting the Research